fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2a.md

 )
 ```

-Modules have plenty of other uses than enabling component declarations to be separated into their own files.
+Modules have plenty of other uses other than enabling component declarations to be separated into their own files.
 We will get back into them later in this course.

 The current code of the application can be found on [github](https://github.com/fullstackopen-2019/part2-notes/tree/part2-1).

-Note, that the master branch of the repository contains the code for a later version of the application.
+Note that the master branch of the repository contains the code for a later version of the application.
 The current code is in the branch [part2-1](https://github.com/fullstackopen-2019/part2-notes/tree/part2-1):

 ![](../../images/2/2e.png)